astur/summary-collector/README.md

 `store` - initial store (as object with named arrays of numbers).

+`counters` - array of store keys, for wich only `sum` will computed (and stored/returned as number).

 `quantile` - option for [smry](https://github.com/astur/smry).
 Same syntax.

 ### memory usage tip: